List of New Zealand Test cricket records: Most career runs

 A run is the basic means of scoring in cricket.
 A run is scored when the batsman hits the ball with his bat and with his partner runs the length of 22 yards of the pitch.

 India's Sachin Tendulkar has scored the most runs in Test cricket with 15,921.
-Second is Ricky Ponting of Australia with 13,378 ahead of Jacques Kallis from South Africa in third with 13,289.
+Second is Joe Root of England with about 14,000 ahead of Ricky Ponting from Australia in third with 13,378.